 I love the end result and it really brightens up my kitchen!
 I bet you’re picturing your very own bobble heart potholder hanging from your oven handle, being all cute-like!
 And who could blame you?!

 This potholder is ahh-mazing, but get ready to count your stitches and weave in some ends.
 A lot of the crochet patterns I work on allow me to just space out while binge-ing on Hart of Dixie, but not this potholder.

 Don’t worry though, the finished product is absolutely worth the semi-tedious counting, but I just want to be up-front about the type of project you’re about to get yourself into.

 Now you’re ready to rock, right?

-But first, double check your crafty stash or hit up JoAnn Fabrics for some supplies.
+First, double check your crafty stash or hit up Amazon for some supplies.

 Need a bobble stitch tutorial?

 Check out these posts too: